-Whether you choose Medigap or Medicare Advantage is a matter of personal preference, and one’s individual circumstances and geographic location, says Janet Van Deusen, manager of the Alameda County HICAP in Alameda, Calif.
+Whether you choose Medigap or Medicare Advantage is a matter of personal preference, and one’s individual circumstances and geographic location, says Janet Van Deusen, manager of the Alameda County HICAP in Alameda, California.
 She provides legal assistance for seniors and explains that Medigap policies tend to have higher premiums but greater flexibility while Medicare Advantage plans have lower premiums but often require you to stay in network.

 √ Ask for assistance

 If you still have questions and need some guidance, you can turn to your local senior center or adult services agency for help.
 Senior centers in California may redirect you to your local HICAP, so it may be faster to call your local SHIP program office directly and set up a counseling session with a Medicare expert.
 There are tools in every county that provide support and advocacy.
 Visit Medicare.gov online for a quick list of resources on Medicare.